Using the Object Gateway for .NET

 method that reads one byte at a time.
 If you import the class directly, each call to the method will require a separate call to the DLL.
 It would be much more efficient to define a wrapper class with a readManyBytes()

 method internally, within .NET.

-Connecting to a .NET Gateway Worker Thread
+Connecting to a .NET Object Gateway Worker Thread

 ObjectScript code sends a connection request.

-The connection between this .NET Gateway worker thread and the corresponding InterSystems IRIS session remains established until it is explicitly disconnected.
+The connection between this Object Gateway worker thread and the corresponding InterSystems IRIS session remains established until it is explicitly disconnected.
 As long as it remains connected, the assigned port for the connection stays in use

 and is unavailable for use in other connections.

-InterSystems IRIS proxy classes are generated by sending a query to the .NET Gateway Server, which returns information about the methods for which proxy classes are required.
+InterSystems IRIS proxy classes are generated by sending a query to the Object Gateway Server, which returns information about the methods for which proxy classes are required.
 The imported method information is then used to construct the proxy classes, as shown in the following diagram: